Thinkwise/docs/docs/sf/test_cases.md

 ![](../assets/sf/image299.png)

-Figure 225: Overview of the test run results
+*Overview of the test run results*